Quick Start Guide

 Terminal

-docker build -t google-workspace-mcp .
+docker build -t workspace-mcp .

-docker run -p 8000:8000 -v $(pwd):/app google-workspace-mcp
+docker run -p 8000:8000 -v $(pwd):/app workspace-mcp --transport streamable-http

-🔗 Connecting to the Server
+🔗 Connecting to Claude Desktop

 Connect your AI assistant to the MCP server